Intimate Strangers (1977 film): Plot

 Janice returns home, only to get into a fight with Donald over Karen, and her son Chris gets thrown across the room.
 Horrified, Janice takes the children and immediately leaves her husband.
 She attempts to start a new life, which includes a job, though one night Donald breaks into his former home and both chokes and rapes his wife.
 Even though Donald can't be sued for rape due to 'connubial rights' despite separation, he will be prosecuted for the abuse charges.
-Donald pleads guilty for a lower penalty, though this deal includes a restraining order from his wife.
+Donald is arrested and Mort bails him out.
+In the bar, Mort and Donald talk, Mort telling Donald he doesn't know him anymore, that he might have occasionally joked or thought about abuse, but he would never actually follow it through.